 The second type of model is older and did emerge from econometrically estimated singlemarket models linked together, the most prominent example being the FAPRI modelling system.
 The obvious advantages of that approach are firstly the flexibility to use any functional relation allowing for a good fit ex-post, secondly that the econometrically estimated parameters are rooted in observed behaviour, and thirdly, that the functional form used in simulations is identically to the one used in parameter estimation.
 The downside is the fact that parameters are typically not estimated subject to regularity conditions and will likely violate some conditions from micro-theory.
 Consequently, these models are typically not used for welfare analysis.
-Besides FAPRI, other examples of such models are AgLink at the OECD or the set of models emerging from AgMemod.
+Besides FAPRI, other examples of such models are AGLink-COSIMO at the OECD_FAO or the set of models emerging from AgMemod.
+However, AGLink-COSIMO is currently in the process to move closer to a template model.

 The CAPRI market module is a template model using flexible functional forms.
-The reason is obvious: it is simply impossible to estimate the behavioural equations for about 50 products and 60 countries or country blocks world wide with the resource available to the CAPRI team.
+The reason is obvious: it is simply impossible to estimate the behavioural equations for about 50 products and 75 countries or country blocks world wide with the resource available to the CAPRI team.
 Instead, the template approach ensures that the same reasoning is applied across the board, and the flexible functional forms allow for capturing to a large degree region and product specificities.
 As such, the results from econometric analysis or even complete parameters sets from other models could be mapped into the CAPRI market model.

-4.4.3 Behavioural equations for supply and feed demand
+4.5.3 Behavioural equations for supply and feed demand

 Supply for each agricultural output i and region r (EU Member States or regional aggregate) is modelled by a supply function derived from a normalised quadratic profit function via the envelope theorem.
-Supply depends on producer prices ppri normalised with a price index.
+Supply depends on producer prices $v_prodPrice$ normalised with a price index.
 The price index relates to all those goods - either inputs or outputs - which are not explicitly modelled in the system:

-Equation 61 $$supply{i,r} = as{i,r} + \sum{j} bs{i,j,r} \frac{pprt{j,r}}{p{index,r}}$$
+Equation 78 $$v_prodQuant{i,r} = as{i,r} + \sum{j} bs{i,j,r} \frac{v_prodPrice{j,r}}{p{index,r}}$$

-Supply curves for the EU Member States, Norway, Bulgaria and Romania are calibrated in each iteration to the last output price vector used in the supply model and the aggregated supply results at Member State level, by shifting the constant terms as.
+Supply curves for the EU Member States, Norway, Turkey, Western Balkans are calibrated in each iteration to the last output price vector used in the supply model and the aggregated supply results at Member State level, by shifting the constant terms as.
 The slope terms bs which capture own and cross-price effects are set in line with profit maximisation, as discussed below.
 The calibration of the price dependent parameters bs is discussed below.